Amber-DiNenna/Capstone/README.md

 Blog format that provides communication between management/BOH/FOH about changes, attaching user name and timestamps to posts.
 Can color code to denote type of change.
 Include ability to attach photos.
 Chronological order allows employees coming in from their weekend/vacation to see all changes that happened during their absence.

+updates
+  - title = charfield
+  - type = charfield
+  - body = textfield
+  - username = foreignkey
+  - created = datetimefield
+  - edited = datetimefield

 ### Checklists

 Static opening and closing checklists with the ability for employees to "cross off" items with username and time stamp at the bottom.
 Incoming shift employees can "erase" to refresh list.

+checklist
+  - done = boolfield
+  - username = foreignkey
+  - finished = datetimefield
+  - clear = boolfield

 ### Inventory

 A master stock list of ingredients organized by type of item/storage location (ie refrigerated, dry storage, low boy, prepped, etc.) Will have a fixed column for 'par' and column field for 'on hand'/'date by', as well as the ability to highlight items (with colors that denote 'low', 'out', '86d', 'dating soon').
 Similar functionality as checklists, except items can be copied and added to whiteboard 'NEEDS' section.

+inventory
+  - item = charfield
+  - location = charfield
+  - par = charfield
+  - on_hand = charfield
+  - date_by = charfield
+  - to_needs = boolfield

 ### Prep List

 A master prep list with components organized by menu items/headers.
 Menu item links to image and details.
 Components link to recipe 'card'.
 Same functionality as INVENTORY list, except items can be copied and added to whiteboard 'TO DO' list.

+prep_list
+  - item = charfield
+  - location = charfield
+  - par = charfield
+  - on_hand = charfield
+  - date_by = charfield
+  - to_do = boolfield
+  - link to recipe card???

 ### Recipes

 Searchable database that links to recipe 'cards'.
 Links can be added to prep list items.
 Maybe ability to hide amounts based on clearance?
+Can only be added/edited by management.

+recipe
+  - item = charfield
+  - component_of = charfield
+  - ingredients = textfield
+  - directions = textfield
+  - prep_time = charfield
+  - cooking_time = charfield
+  - batch_size = char_field
+  - in_use = boolfield
+  - image_link = ???
+  - username
+  - created
+  - edited

 ## Schedule

+Estimated timeline:

+week one:
+- home and user app
+- inventory and prep list apps

+week two:
+- updates app
+- checklist app
+- recipes app

+week three:
+- whiteboard app
+- styling